agda/agda2hs/docs/source/features.md

 ## Haskell Language Extensions

-Required haskell lengauge extensions will be automatically inferred and enabled.
+Required haskell langauge extensions will be automatically inferred and enabled.

 A Haskell language extension can also be enabled manually as follows: